logorrhea/go-euler/README.md

 go-euler
 ========

-Problems from projecteuler.net implemented in Go
+Problems from projecteuler.net implemented in Go.